nanvel/blog/2015/12/swift-notes.md

 ### A module

 A module is a single unit of code distribution - a framework or application that is built and shipped as a single unit and that can be imported by another module with Swift's ```import``` keyword.

+### String interpolation

+A concept allows to construct string using combination of strings, variables, constants, expressions, and functions calls.

+### Type safe

+Type safe programming language means that once the data type of a variable has been identified, that variable cannot subsequently be used to store data of any other type without inducing a compilation error.

 ## Instruments